hazelcast/hazelcast-reference-manual/src/IntegratedClustering/WebSessionReplication.md

  ...
    <map name="my-sessions">
          <!--
-            How much seconds do you want your session attributes to be stored on server?
+            How many seconds do you want your session attributes to be stored on server?
             Default is 0.
           -->
         <max-idle-seconds>20</max-idle-seconds>